soygabimoreno/Wear-Offline-Notes/README.md

 - Use a custom keyboard

 The idea of using voice notes is not the best option for me.
-I prefer write directly 1 or 2 words by keys and when I arrive at home, I do actions with those stored inputs.
+I prefer to write directly 1 or 2 words by keys and when I arrive at home, I do actions with those stored inputs.

 ## Special Thanks
 This project has been implemented using part of the code and ideas from [Wear-Keyboard](https://github.com/idoideas/Wear-Keyboard) by [Ido Ideas](https://github.com/idoideas).